SRombauts/SQLiteCpp/README.md

 - to be well maintained
 - to use a permissive MIT license, similar to BSD or Boost, for proprietary/commercial usage

-It is designed using the Resource Acquisition Is Initialization (RAII) idom (see http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization), and throwing exceptions in case of SQLite errors (exept in destructors, where assert() are used instead).
+It is designed using the Resource Acquisition Is Initialization (RAII) idiom (see http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization), and throwing exceptions in case of SQLite errors (exept in destructors, where assert() are used instead).